TheoriginalMMM/How-to-use-nnUNet-DeepMedic-for-brain-tumor-segmentation/nnU-Net-lab.md

 ........
 ```

-## How to use the pre-trained model to segment brain tumors?
+## How to use the pre-trained model to segment brain tumors
 Several pre-trained models are available, you can see the list of these models at the end of the installation step.
 To use the model that allows you to do segmentation of brain tumors try this commands:
 ```bash